Rudbeckia fulgida var. sullivantii 'Goldsturm'

 Color: Golden yellow

 Bloom Time: Summer

-Rudbeckia fulgida var. sullivantii ‘Goldsturm’ is one of the best known and loved of all late flowering perennials, bearing a long succession of golden-yellow, daisy flowers with dark brown eyes from July or August to October.
+Rudbeckia fulgida var. sullivantii 'Goldsturm' is one of the best known and loved late-flowering perennials, bearing a long succession of golden-yellow daisy flowers with dark brown eyes from July or August to October.
 It grows up to 2 feet (60 cm) tall.
 The foliage is oblong and dark green.

 USDA hardiness zone 4a to 9b: from −30 °F (−34.4 °C) to 30 °F (−1.1 °C).

 Black Eyed Susan plants are drought resistant, self-seeding, and grow in various soils.
 Growing Black Eyed Susans prefer a neutral soil pH and a full sun to light shade location.

 Black Eyed Susan care will often include deadheading the spent blooms of the flower.
 Deadheading encourages more blooms and a sturdier, more compact plant.
 It also can stop or slow the spread of the Black Eyed Susan flower, as seeds are contained in the blooms.
 Seeds may be allowed to dry on the stem for reseeding or collected and dried in other ways for replanting in other areas.
 Seeds do not necessarily grow to the same height as the parent from which they were collected.

 The Black Eyed Susan flower attracts butterflies, bees, and other pollinators to the garden.
 Deer, rabbits, and other wildlife may be drawn to Black Eyed Susans, which they consume or use for shelter.
 When planted in the garden, plant the Black Eyed Susan flower near Lavender, Rosemary, or other repellent plants to keep wildlife at bay.